clemaymd/clemaymd.github.io/_pages/about.md

 I am a PhD candidate in Finance at HEC Montréal, currently on the academic job market.

-My research focuses on Retail Investors, Climate Finance, and Portfolio Management, with particular interest in high-frequency data and econometrics.”
+My research focuses on Retail Investors, Climate Finance, and Portfolio Management, with particular interest in high-frequency data and econometrics.